BMW motorcycle cylinders

 This page is about the /2 BMW motorcycle models.

 The cylinders used from 1951 up to about 1960 are the “old” style.
-From about 1960 to the end in 1969 are what I call the “new” style cylinders.
-This applies to all twins from 1955 through 69.
-I can’t remember if it also applies to the singles.
-Maybe someone can tell me and I will include the info here.
+From about 1960 to the end of 1969 are what I call the “new” style cylinders.
+This article applies to all twins from 1955 through 69.

 The difference is in the lubrication of the pistons.
 BMW provided forced lubrication only to the left cylinder of the “old” style.
 It was expected for the crankshaft to “splash” enough oil onto the right cylinder to provide piston skirt oil.
-The crank does not provide enough splash for the right side and seizures, or collapsed pistons are common.
-In about 1960, someone help me here, BMW added oil pressure lubrication to both cylinders.
-The problems caused by lack of lubrication were solved.
+The crank does not give enough splash for the right side, and seizures or collapsed pistons are common.
+In about 1960, BMW added oil pressure lubrication to both cylinders.
+The problems caused by a lack of lubrication were solved.

 It is possible and recommended to drill a hole in the case to allow lubrication to the right cylinder.
-A kit includes the template and bit with instructions.
-It can be borrowed for the cost of shipping.
-Contact Richard Sheckler at email@example.com
+A kit includes the template and a bit and instructions.
+You may borrow it if you are willing to pay the cost of shipping.
+Contact Richard Sheckler at firstname.lastname@example.org

-The problem comes in when one tries to use an “old” style cylinder on an “new” engine case with the hole for oil pressure.
-The shape of the old cylinder base is such that the oil pressure hole won’t be covered and it may leak badly.
+The problem arises when one tries to use an “old” style cylinder on a “new” engine case with a hole for oil pressure.
+The shape of the old cylinder base is such that the oil pressure hole won’t be covered and may leak oil badly.

-The gaskets for the two styles are also different.
-The original gaskets were all paper.
-Later on BMW went to the metal ones.
+The gaskets for the two-cylinder styles are also different.
+The original gaskets were paper.
+Later on, BMW went to the metal ones.
 I seem to remember that they also supplied metal ones for the “old” style cylinders.
-I think that the paper ones sealed better, but were much harder to clean off after 15 years of use.
+I think that the paper ones sealed better but were much harder to clean off after 15 years of use.
 I prefer the metal ones.
 I always use a very thin film of sealer on the gasket.

-Here are a two photos to show the differences.
+Here are two photos to show the differences.

 New style cylinder photo supplied by Lonnie Walker, thanks.

-The metal gasket on the left is the new style.
+The metal gasket on the left is a new style gasket.
 See the three holes?
-Only two are used, but with three, it doesn’t matter which way the gasket is installed, it has no “front” or “back.”
+Only two are used, but with three, it doesn’t matter which way the gasket is installed because it has no “front” or “back.”
 The gasket on the right is the old style.
-See the difference in shape of the coverage?
+See the difference in the shape of the coverage?
 One of the two outer holes in the new gasket will have oil pressure.
 If the wrong gasket and cylinder combination is used, it will leak badly.